lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The SCHC Compression scheme consists of compressing both the Plaintext before encryption and the resulting OSCORE message after encryption, see {{Fig-OSCORE-Compression}}.

+This translates into a segmented process where SCHC compression is applied independently in 2 stages, each with its corresponding set of rules.
+Throughout this draft we refer to them simply as the Inner SCHC Rules and the Outer SCHC Rules.
 This way compression reaches all fields of the original CoAP message.

+Note that since the Inner part of the message can only be decrypted by the corresponding end-point, this end-point will also have to implement Inner SCHC Compression/Decompression.

 ~~~~
      Outer Message                             OSCORE Plaintext